Interview with Leon-Gerard Vandenberg, CTO, Solara

-On what premise was the company formed? can you give us some sort of background on you and the company?
+On what premise was the company formed?
+Can you give us some sort of background on you and the company?

-However, if you look at what we’re doing with Solara, we provide a SIM card that provides the crypto proof of the solar production in the solar panel installation, from the insulation event through its whole product lifecycle and to its eventual decommissioning.
+However, if you look at what we’re doing with Solara, we provide a SIM card that offers the crypto proof of the solar production in the solar panel installation, from the insulation event through its whole product lifecycle and to its eventual decommissioning.
 We want to track that asset and provide the crypto proofs.
-We call it the proof of fusion – this is really our approach that’s different to proof of work and it’s different than proof of stake because every asset is creating unique crypto proofs.
+We call it the proof of fusion – this is really our approach that’s different to proof of work, and it’s different than proof of stake because every asset is creating unique crypto proofs.

 Great!
 That’s something very different than what I’ve seen in this area at the moment.

 Yes, this is a unique thing.
 This is not just a Bitcoin/blockchain kind of thing bolted onto something else.
 This is really a possibility to create an energy generative or an energy positive blockchain because the incentives are quite complementary to the whole model of how blockchains should be decentralized.
-You can’t centralize solar energy so this is going to be naturally decentralized as well, and our rewards will be basically around that whole community engagement and it’s really this kind of structure that we’re trying to design.
+You can’t centralize solar energy, so this is going to be naturally decentralized as well.
+Our rewards will be basically around that whole community engagement, and it’s really this kind of structure that we’re trying to design.
 If we can get the community traction we want, then I really think it can go quite big.
 We’re starting at some of the best solar locations in the world, being Australia, and we’ve got the most expensive energy prices in the developed world, so there’s a reasonable profit margin that we can entertain in order to get our infrastructure to bear and to start to pass proof of concept into working solar farms and solar gardens.

 So how large is Solara at the moment?
 Where do you see it being in five years or so?

 The company has about 30 people on the roster – about six of them are full-time.
 We’re gradually growing the team to be around twenty people full time.
-Because this is a convergence play we’re really taking embedded systems and crypto proofs that run on SIM cards with LTE and then we’re baking this into one of the most complex physical systems around the world – the energy grid – and trying to make this work as a next-gen accounting system to provide proper incentivization of green energy and to reward people for green behavior.
-So there’s a mix of different talent on our team but this is a real convergence of different disciplines.
+Because this is a convergence play, we’re really taking embedded systems and crypto proofs that run on SIM cards with LTE and then we’re baking this into one of the most complex physical systems around the world – the energy grid – and trying to make this work as a next-gen accounting system to provide proper incentivization of green energy and to reward people for green behavior.
+So there’s a mix of different talent on our team, but this is a real convergence of different disciplines.

 So who are you targeting as customers in the first instance?
-Is it consumers, prosumers or businesses – or where you headed?
+Is it consumers, prosumers or businesses – or where are you headed?

-However, if you’re going to organize a community of projects either a virtual power plant or a solar garden for the community, then depending on the size of that, the product might become a financial product and typically this is called a security token in the nomenclature of the industry.
-Now depending on that it may need regulation, so we’re navigating how to do that and we’re targeting solar communities first, solar farms second.
-Then really our residential bundle is for virtual power plants where communities act in concert with demand response programs in order to be rewarded for their green behavior and for having a battery at home that is available for dispatch.
+However, if you’re going to organize a community of projects, either a virtual power plant or a solar garden for the community, then depending on the size of that, the product might become a financial product, and typically this is called a security token in the nomenclature of the industry.
+Now depending on that, it may need regulation, so we’re navigating how to do that and we’re targeting solar communities first, solar farms second.
+Then really, our residential bundle is for virtual power plants where communities act in concert with demand response programs in order to be rewarded for their green behavior and for having a battery at home that is available for dispatch.

 Who do you see as the competition for you at the moment?

 In our projects, instead of it being called asset generation, we call it a project asset token, so we’re providing different paths to the market.
-It’s a different bundle and a different mix of services.
+It’s a separate bundle and a diverse mix of services.
 We’re trying to provide this by being a tracking point for green energy off solar farms or the right of the solar panels.
 WePower and other ones such as Power Ledger have to take their sense of truth from the smart meter.
-Here in Australia, the smart meter is owned by the energy retailer and the smart meter energy retailer really holds back a lot of the information.
+Here in Australia, the smart meter is owned by the energy retailer, and the smart meter energy retailer really holds back a lot of the information.

 You have to invest in either a real-time monitoring system by yourself in order to get that information, or you just have to know when the green light is flashing on the inverter when you’re charging your battery.
 So what we’re trying to do is provide this type of information arbitrage that’s in the hands of the consumer.
 We want to be able to give solar asset ownership to a new community that traditionally doesn’t own a roof.
-So if you look at one-third of the population of Australia – Millennials or people that rent, they can’t own solar directly – they have to have a roof in order to install solar.
+So if you look at one-third of the population of Australia – millennials or people that rent, they can’t own solar directly – they have to have a roof in order to install solar.
 The only way that they could participate in solar would be to hold equity or maybe a cooperative share in a solar farm or solar community.
 What we’re doing is democratizing access so anyone who can own our project asset tokens will have a marketplace of various different projects that they could choose from and a secondary market where they can trade solar project tokens for Aussie dollars or for cryptocurrency or for another solar token.

-We’re creating a marketplace of solar projects and we’re trying to create them as a challenger type of “gen-tailers” we want to create little pop-up utilities all around Australia and all around the world – this is really in contrast to the generators or gen-tailers that have the power in the value chain.
+We’re creating a marketplace of solar projects, and we’re trying to create them as a challenger type of “gen-tailers” we want to create little pop-up utilities all around Australia and all around the world – this is really in contrast to the generators or gen-tailers that have the power in the value chain.
 We’re trying to make sure that we provide this enablement for not just social proof but for real participation.

 When do you expect you’re going to have your implementation open to the public?

-We’re doing closed trials right now – we have a solar farm that’s a candidate farm in Singleton which is north of Sydney.
+We’re doing closed trials right now – we have a solar farm that’s a candidate farm in Singleton, which is north of Sydney.
 We’re a part of the sea battery scheme, which is a bundled solar project with battery storage for a number of communities here in South Australia.
 We also have a range of different smaller community solar farms in Victoria and Queensland.
-We’re bidding on and we’ve got indications we’re successful doing that, so this requires us to build some hardware and build some of the energy web work that we have planned to do.
+We’re bidding on, and we’ve got indications we’re successful doing that, so this requires us to build some hardware and build some of the energy web work that we have planned to do.

 We’re also partnering with Restart Energy to build out their blockchain approach as well.
-Because the energy web foundation is more the whole industry ecosystem play and Restart energy is really the neo-retailer and challenger type of play.
+Because the energy web foundation is more the whole industry ecosystem play and Restart Energy is really the neo-retailer and challenger type of play.
 Solara, however, is really blockchain agnostic.
 We provide crypto-proofs that are really the physics and the math of energy production from a solar panel, and we’re really agnostic as to how that is put together in a blockchain.
 There’s a range of solutions that are going to market, and we want to make sure that we have a solution that works for panel vendors and battery suppliers and can work across a number of industry ecosystems – so that’s really our plan.

 What do you see needs to change before we get the widespread adoption of changing cryptocurrency in the energy sector?

-Right now the energy sector suffers from what is called “regulatory capture”, so in Australia, we cannot share our energy across the land title boundary unless you are a retailer.
+Right now, the energy sector suffers from what is called “regulatory capture”, so in Australia, we cannot share our energy across the land title boundary unless you are a retailer.
 Sharing energy from one neighbor to another, the only way to do that is by having a common contract between each participant.
 They need to be on the same retailer network.
-The services can be kind of abrupted by providing up a solution for embedded networks so townhouses embedded networks like gated communities, school campuses, and retirement villages all have this capability to allow the innovation behind the boundary and that’s really what Solara does: provide the proof of generation, storage, and the eventual use or load dissipation of the electrons from that transactive blockchain grid and what we can do behind the meter, but it requires a regulatory approval to do this outside of the boundary of the smart meter.
-So if we’re going to export energy and move it to someone else we need to have a virtual way of doing that since we can’t deal with physical electrons.
+The services can be kind of abrupted by providing up a solution for embedded networks, so townhouses embedded networks like gated communities, school campuses, and retirement villages all have this capability to allow the innovation behind the boundary and that’s really what Solara does: provide the proof of generation, storage, and the eventual use or load dissipation of the electrons from that transactive blockchain grid and what we can do behind the meter, but it requires a regulatory approval to do this outside of the boundary of the smart meter.
+So if we’re going to export energy and move it to someone else, we need to have a virtual way of doing that since we can’t deal with physical electrons.
 Restart Energy and their tokens allow that kind of trading in a virtual sense.
-This is exciting for us as well as the notion of trading energy across jurisdictions and having this capability to do so in a virtual way much like carbon credits allow you to do the same thing across a number of jurisdictional boundaries.
+This is exciting for us as well as the notion of trading energy across jurisdictions, and having this capability to do so in a virtual way, much like carbon credits allow you to do the same thing across a number of jurisdictional boundaries.